mauricetjmurphy/image-optimization/imagemin_opt/README.md

     $ node index.mjs

-The optimized images will be saved in the `build/images` directory.
+The optimized images will be saved in the `build` directory.

 ## Configuration